New Zealand spy papers reveal 1981 bid to kill Queen

 "However (he) did not have a suitable vantage point from which to fire, nor a sufficiently high-powered rifle for the range from the target."

-Lewis had a string of serious criminal convictions and was in jail charged with murder when he killed himself in 1997.
+Lewis had a string of serious criminal convictions and was in jail for murder when he killed himself in 1997.